-Bringing the Decorative Arts Forward
+Bringing the Decorative Arts Forward within Interior Design

 Those of us old enough to have gone through the first dot-com tech boom in the late 1990's know too well the boom of "faux finishes".
 Initially, they were well used and were a great addition to the interior design scene.
-But, as many of us know, they became overused and lost their vitality.
-It wasn't so much that they were overused as it was that the whole decorative paint business seemed to become synonymous with what the general public knew, which was basically a relatively small handfull of hand done finishes.
+But, as many of us know, they became cliched and lost their vitality.
+It wasn't so much that they were overused as it was that the whole decorative paint business seemed to become synonymous with what the general public knew, which was basically a relatively small handful of hand done finishes.
 It became very limiting, many were done by unskilled general painting contractors, and we all tired of it.